vhcd/vhcd.github.io/_posts/2021-11-29-vr-eye-tracking-display.md

 Next up is converting this 3D world coordinate to 2D spectator screen space.
 Thankfully, there's a built-in method for that! [`Project World Location to Widget Position`](https://docs.unrealengine.com/4.26/en-US/BlueprintAPI/Viewport/ProjectWorldLocationtoWidgetPosi-/) does just that, and magically solves that otherwise not trivial issue.

 We're almost done, we now just need to draw a circle at that point, and that's it!
 Well, actually, it's easier to draw a box ([`Draw Box`](https://docs.unrealengine.com/4.26/en-US/BlueprintAPI/Painting/DrawBox/)), so we'll settle for that.
-While we're at it, we might as well buffer the last 10 gaze points, and draw all of them (with reducing sizes over times) with lines connecting adjacent gazes.
+While we're at it, we might as well buffer the last 10 gaze points, and draw all of them (with reducing sizes over time) with lines connecting adjacent gazes.

 ![paint_eye_tracker.png]({{site.baseurl}}/images/paint_eye_tracker.png)